annabush092/SyncedIn-frontend/README.md

 Priority:
-  done - refactor backend auth so JWT secret is only in the concerns file done - allow users to edit their profile - think of a good way to approach this
+  done - refactor backend auth so JWT secret is only in the concerns file done - allow users to edit their profile - think of a good way to approach this done - When you type in a route in the url, it does not go there- it instead just reroutes based on loadingPrep...

 Not priority: